 Pingle’s Harvest Festival

-Spend the day navigating though Corn Maze, have some farm-tastic fun in the Playland, take in the farm views & fresh country air on a wagon ride, pick-your-own delicious apples in the apple orchard and top off your day with some yummy savoury & sweet food & drinks! @ Pingle’s Farm Market, 1805 Taunton Rd, Hampton.
+Spend the day navigating through Corn Maze, have some farm-tastic fun in the Playland, take in the farm views & fresh country air on a wagon ride, pick-your-own delicious apples in the apple orchard and top off your day with some yummy savoury & sweet food & drinks! @ Pingle’s Farm Market, 1805 Taunton Rd, Hampton.

-Buzzing Bees Adventure Farm – “Guess Who Escape” Corn Maze
+Buzzing Bees Adventure Farm

-Get lost in the 9-acre corn maze of Buzzing Bees Farm.
-Within the maze, you can play the Halloween monster game by finding the 8 hidden stations and solve the riddles to crack the code.
-You can also enjoy family fun activities like pedal karts, pumpkin bowling, an elastic band shooting range and more.
-Take a walk through the pumpkin patch to find that perfect pumpkin for carving.
-Until October 31st @ Buzzing Bees Adventure Farm, 1070 Concession Rd 5 Sunderland, Brock
+You can also enjoy fun family activities like pedal karts, pumpkin bowling, an elastic band shooting range, and more.
+Take a walk through the pumpkin patch to find that perfect pumpkin for carving. @ Buzzing Bees Adventure Farm, 1070 Concession Rd 5, Sunderland

 Falls Fun Festival at Brooks Farms